faceslog/TinyGram/README.md

 Made with VueJS, Vuex and Tailwind CSS, the front-end was designed to be responsive and user friendly as much as we could in the given period of time.
 It will help a user find every functionality he needs to communicate with his friends.

-Here as the differents paths you can use to access the web app:
+Here are the differents paths you can use to access the web app:

 - `/` *Home page, where you can discover new users and the posts from people you are following.*
 - `/login` *The login page to access the web app you will need to be authenticated with your Google Account*
 - `/users/{userId}` *Access the profile of a given user*
 - `/posts/{postId}` *Access and display a given post*